dantswain/beanie/README.md

 ### Running in docker

 Pull the images by running `docker-compose pull`.
-Then lanuch the registry and postgres databases:
+Then launch the registry and Postgres databases:

 ```
 docker-compose up -d registry